BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 Given our different backgrounds and experiences we (JM, KO, PS) each found different points in the process challenging.
-However, for all of us the most challenging aspect—and the most time-consuming—was the necessary struggle to understand the scientific question and the experiment well enough to devise an approach to answering the question.
+However, for all of us the most challenging aspect -- and the most time-consuming -- was the necessary struggle to understand the scientific question and the experiment well enough to devise an approach to answering the question.